Centrepoint Laughing Point

 Hills is the highlight of an evening of great comedy for an important cause, masterfully held together by Joe Lycett.

-Centrepoint Laughing Point was a one-off event at the Palace Theatre, for further information about Centrepoint and future events visit here.
+Centrepoint Laughing Point was a one-off event at the Palace Theatre.
+For further information and future events visit Centrepoint’s website here.